 How To Change A Mountain Bike Tire: A Step-by-Step Guide

 It may sound like a difficult task to replace the tire on your mountain bike by yourself, but it is not at all.
+It’s becoming easier to remove tires without tools like the mongoose girls mountain bike.
 Even if you are not technically inclined or tech-savvy, you can replace the tire all by yourself.
 There are only a few steps to follow when it is time to replace a tire on a mountain bike.

 There are also different reasons for changing the tire of your mountain bike that may include a busted or slashed tire.
 You may even want to change over from off-road to road tires so you can ride comfortably on the road.
 But let us have a look at what the steps are for how to change a mountain bike tire.

 Try to use your bare hands without the help of a tire lever

 - Remove the valve.

 - Take the lock nut off the valve.

 - Loosen the bead of the tire by using your thumbs to break the bead.

 - Break the bead of the rims loose from the rim where it is stuck.